KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 What is kwtd?

 Kwtd is a web frontend for kwt.
-It is functional, but the UI design is to be improved.
-Documentation is also to be completed, in the meantime, there is an outdated blog.
-Kwtd is a very important part of the system, and it took a lot of thought and development.
-Consequently, it also takes more effort to explain, and there is more work to be done.
+While functional, its UI design needs improvement.
+Documentation is also incomplete; in the meantime, there's an outdated blog post available.
+Kwtd is a crucial part of the system and required significant thought and development.
+Consequently, it takes more effort to explain, and there's more work to be done.

 License: MIT

-This is a simple tool and I am aiming for impact especially in corporates, so MIT license is used for the least friction.
-I also wrote a blog on Free Software.
+As a simple tool aimed for impact, especially in corporate environments, the MIT license was chosen to minimize friction.
+I've also written a blog post on Free Software.

-I used three numbers for versioning, e.g. v0.5.0, like semantic versions.
-I basically increment the third number for fixes, increment the second number for significant changes, and not incrementing the first number to 1 until I am sure it works well for others.
+I use three-number versioning (e.g., v0.5.0), similar to semantic versioning.
+The third number is incremented for fixes, the second for significant changes, and the first number will reach 1 when I'm confident it works well for others.
 Versions are denoted by git tags and injected into the binary at build time.

-Everything on the main branch happens through a pull request that is rebase merged (unless I was asleep).
+All changes to the main branch occur through pull requests that are rebase merged (unless I was asleep).

 Language: Golang

-Golang also surprised me with the ability to easily build for different architectures, which is good.
-I personally don't enjoy the $GOPATH part of the Golang philosophy, so Go module is a must.
+Golang also surprised me with its ability to easily build for different architectures.
+While I personally don't enjoy the $GOPATH aspect of Golang philosophy, Go modules are a must.

-Two binaries kwt and kwtd are defined in the cmd directory.
-Any component that can be defined and tested is put into pkg directory, namely alias, channel, cmd, exch, menu, msg, socket, and version.
-There are no tests for cmd directory, which is especially bad for kwtd since there is quite a bit of code there.
+Two binaries, kwt and kwtd, are defined in the cmd directory.
+Components that can be defined and tested are placed in the pkg directory, including alias, channel, cmd, exch, menu, msg, socket, and version.
+There are no tests for the cmd directory, which is particularly problematic for kwtd due to its significant codebase.

-Make (Makefile) is used to run the build.
-It is chosen because it is what others are using.
-I am honestly disappointed in our continuing dependency on make.
-Make is solid and reliable, but I was looking for some more modern and full-service options like npm, but found none.
-I could honestly just use npm even though this is not Javascript, but that breaks the simplicity.
-The buliding process for kwt is not the simpliest (downloading and embedding resources, dynamically generating a version string), and I didn't enjoy writing the Makefile.
+Make (Makefile) is used for building.
+It was chosen due to its widespread use, although I'm somewhat disappointed by our continued reliance on it.
+While Make is solid and reliable, I was looking for more modern, full-service options like npm but found none suitable.
+The building process for kwt is not the simplest (downloading and embedding resources, dynamically generating a version string), and writing the Makefile wasn't enjoyable.
 To build, run make with the default target.
-To run tests, use make test, which only builds the minimum necessary.
+For tests, use make test, which only builds the minimum necessary components.

-GoReleaser (config) is used to build for different OS's and architectures, packaging the binaries, and distributing them on Homebrew (tap) and Scoop (bucket).
-Installation is made easy for users with access to brew (Linux & Mac) or scoop (Windows).
+GoReleaser (config) is used to build for different OS's and architectures, package the binaries, and distribute them on Homebrew (tap) and Scoop (bucket).
+This makes installation easy for users with access to brew (Linux & Mac) or scoop (Windows):

 brew install bettercallshao/tap/kwt